peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>second</code> is null.

 ### Imp
-    @Deprecated public EInteger Imp​(EInteger second) Deprecated.
+    public EInteger Imp​(EInteger second)
-Does the incorrect implication operation.
-Use Imply instead.
+Does an OR NOT operation between this arbitrary-precision integer and another one.<p>Each arbitrary-precision integer is treated as a two's-complement form (see <code>"Forms of numbers"</code>) for the purposes of this operator.</p>

 **Parameters:**